theodorCodes/ci-django-shop-ms4/README.md

-Tell Heroku to create a web dyno, which will run unicorn and serve our django app.
+Tell Heroku to create a web dyno, which will run Gunicorn and serve our django app.

 ```bash
 # Tell Gunicorn and Heroku which file to use